leeyikjiun/blog/_posts/2015-09-16-use-a-deque-not-a-stack.md

 ---
-title: Use a Deque, not a Stack
+title: "Use a Deque, not a Stack"
 ---
 If you're looking to use a Stack in Java, use a Deque instead.
 And here's why.

 The first thing that I've noticed when I looked into the source code of Stack is that it extends Vector.
 Vector is a synchronized class and we've all been told to use the faster ArrayList instead as it is unsynchronized.
 Even if we need a synchronized version of ArrayList, we use Collections.synchronizedList instead of the old Vector.
 Since Stack extends Vector, it is going to be slow for single threaded applications.